microsoft/Recognizers-Text/.NET/README.md

     Optionally, you can use the `recognizeTemperature` method to parse your input with the same result.

-    `NumberWithUnitRecognizer.recognizeTemperature("Set the temperature to 30 degrees celsius", Culture.English)`
+    `NumberWithUnitRecognizer.RecognizeTemperature("Set the temperature to 30 degrees celsius", Culture.English)`

 ### Microsoft.Recognizers.Text.DateTime